ilqvya/random/README.md

 to the files you want to use effolkronium random class.
 That's it.
 Do not forget to set the necessary switches to enable C++11 (e.g., `-std=c++11` for GCC and Clang).
 ## Five-minute tutorial
 ### Number range
-Returns a random number between first and second argument.
+Returns a  pseudo-random number in a [first; second] range.
 ```cpp
 auto val = Random::get(-1, 1) // decltype(val) is int
 ```